The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 It is a complete offence when assistance is given; the potential offender does not have to commit the offence that is encouraged.
 The offence can therefore be complete regardless of whether the encouragement or assistance has the effect the defendant believed it would.

-The act the defendant commits must have the potential to encourage or assist in the commission of
+The act the defendant commits must have the potential to encourage or assist in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.